Learning to Identify Graphs from Node Trajectories in Multi-Robot Networks

 \section{Learning to Identify Graphs}

-In this section, we propose an approach to solve Problem~\ref{problem:uncompressed} that combines (i) a fast strongly convex optimization algorithm with global convergence guarantees and (ii) a self-attention encoder transforming high-dimensional node states to one-dimensional features to fit the algorithm's assumptions and learn the regularization parameters that match the graph sparsity pattern.
-We describe the convex optimization algorithm in Section \ref{subsec:accelerated} and develop the self-attention encoder in Section \ref{subsec:SAA}.
+In this section, we propose an approach to solve Problem~\ref{problem:uncompressed} that combines (i) a fast strongly convex optimization algorithm with global convergence guarantees and (ii) a self-attention encoder that transforms high-dimensional node states to one-dimensional features and learns the regularization parameters that match the graph sparsity pattern.
+We describe the optimization algorithm in Section \ref{subsec:accelerated} and develop the self-attention encoder in Section \ref{subsec:SAA}.
 In Section \ref{subsec:proposal}, we describe our overall approach for graph topology learning from node trajectories.